timholy/SnoopCompile.jl/docs/src/snoopr.md

     using SnoopCompile
 end
 ```

-Invalidations occur when there is a danger that new methods would supersede older methods in previously-compiled code.

 To record the invalidations caused by defining new methods, use `@snoopr`.
 `@snoopr` is exported by SnoopCompile, but the recommended approach is to record invalidations using the minimalistic `SnoopCompileCore` package, and then load `SnoopCompile` to do the analysis: